bobkopp/bobkopp.github.io/index.md

 I am a lead author of the [Intergovernmental Panel on Climate Change’s](http://www.ipcc.ch/) 2021 Sixth Assessment Report, the U.S. Global Change Research Program's 2017 [Fourth National Climate Assessment](https://science2017.globalchange.gov) and [_Economic Risks of Climate Change: An American Prospectus_](http://www.climateprospectus.org/).
 I have also served on sea-level rise expert groups for several states and cities.

+From 2021-2023, I served as Founding Co-Director of the [Rutgers Office of Climate Action](https://climateaction.rutgers.edu/).
 From 2017-2021, I served as director of the [Rutgers Institute of Earth, Ocean, and Atmospheric Sciences (EOAS)](http://eoas.rutgers.edu/).
 In addition to the  [Department of Earth & Planetary Sciences](http://geology.rutgers.edu/) and EOAS, I am also a member of the [Rutgers Climate Institute](http://climatechange.rutgers.edu) and the [Rutgers Energy Institute](http://rei.rutgers.edu/).
 I am affiliated with Rutgers graduate programs in [Atmospheric Sciences](http://atmos.rutgers.edu), [Geological Sciences](http://eps.rutgers.edu), [Oceanography](http://marine.rutgers.edu), [Statistics](http://statistics.rutgers.edu), and [Planning and Public Policy](http://policy.rutgers.edu/).

 Prior to joining the Rutgers faculty, I served as a [AAAS Science & Technology Policy Fellow](http://fellowships.aaas.org/) in the [U.S. ](http://www.energy.gov)[Department of Energy](http://www.energy.gov)'s Office of Policy and International Affairs and as a [Science, Technology, and Environmental Policy](http://www.princeton.edu/step/) postdoctoral research fellow at Princeton University.
 I received my Ph.D. in geobiology from Caltech and my undergraduate degree in geophysical sciences from the University of Chicago.